apache/mesos/docs/cni.md

 and a JSON formatted input to the plugin that defines the configuration parameters for a given network.
-The responsibility of the plugin is to create a *veth* pair and attach one of the *veth* pair to the network namespace of the container, and the other end to a network understood by the plugin.
+The responsibility of the plugin is to create a *veth* pair and attach one of the *veth* pairs to the network namespace of the container, and the other end to a network understood by the plugin.
 The CNI specification also allows for multiple networks to exist simultaneously, with each network represented by a canonical name, and associated with a unique CNI